css-for-js/huckleberry/README.md

 ![Desktop mockup with a vertical line showing alignment](./docs/aligned.png)

+(I've made this image semi-transparent to highlight the alignment; see the Figma for a color-accurate reference!)

 That said: Don't worry if you can't create a pixel-perfect recreation.
 In the solution video, I'll show you exactly how I did it.
 Spend an hour or so on this project, and submit whatever you have at that point.

 ## Design tokens